-Jupiter European is a concentrated portfolio of 35-45 stocks.
+The Jupiter European fund is a concentrated portfolio of 35-45 stocks.
 It will have at least 70% of the portfolio invested in the shares of companies that are based in Europe (excluding the UK).
 The remainder of the fund may be invested in other assets, including shares of companies based elsewhere in the world and in other closed or open-ended funds (including funds managed by Jupiter and its associates), as well as cash.
-It has recently had a change of manager, with Alexander Darwall leaving Jupiter and being replaced on the fund by Mark Nichols and Mark Heslop.
+The fund was run by industry-stalwart Alexander Darwall for many years, before he handed over the reins to Mark Nichols and Mark Heslop in 2019.

 Investment process